Guide·Jun 15, 2026·10 min read

 How much does a credit decision engine cost?

-Modern platforms publish entry pricing.
-Floowed starts at $399/mo Core annual.
+Pricing models vary widely.
+Floowed is consumption-based on credits, sized to your operation on one short call rather than a months-long sales cycle, and lands well under the large enterprise platforms.
 Taktile and other modern peers run $50K+/yr on demo-only pricing.
 Incumbents (FICO, Provenir, Experian, CRIF) are six-figure annual contracts plus professional services.
 Lentra and GDS Link are custom enterprise.

 How long does deployment take?

-Same week (Floowed Core) to 18 months (FICO Platform tier-1 bank rollout).
+Same week (Floowed) to 18 months (FICO Platform tier-1 bank rollout).
 Most modern platforms land at 4 to 8 weeks.
 Most incumbents land at 6+ months.
 The variable is configuration depth, integration count, and vendor PS load, not platform capability.

 Do I need a separate scoring vendor?

 Usually yes.
-Score-agnostic engines like Floowed expect you to plug a bureau score, a custom ML model, or both.
+Score-agnostic engines like Floowed expect you to plug a bureau score, a custom ML model, or both, and absorb it unchanged.
 Some buyers use Zest AI or Scienaptic for the score and a separate engine for decisioning.
 Vertically integrated stacks (FICO, Experian) bundle both, with the tradeoff of vendor lock.

 Can my engineering team build this in-house?